 Board of Studies: Boards of Studies are responsible to Senate for all matters relating to the organisation of education, teaching and research, including all examination matters.
 While you may receive marks/grades and feedback throughout the course of your programme stage, you will not receive a formal progression or award notification, or final marks/grades, until the Board of Studies has met and made a decision to accept the recommendations from Boards of Examiners.
 The Academic Appeals process applies to these decisions only.

 Chair of the Board of Studies: The academic member of staff who leads the meetings of the Board of Studies.
-This is normally the Dean of the Faculty/School, or the Pro-Vice-Chancellor (International & Doctoral) in the case of doctoral provision, and will be the person who will make a decision regarding your Stage 1 Academic Appeal.
+This is normally the Dean of the Faculty/School, or the Academic Director of the Doctoral College in the case of doctoral provision, and will be the person who will make a decision regarding your Stage 1 Academic Appeal.
 See Where to submit your appeal to identify the Chair of the Board of Studies for your programme.